coolAlias/star_gen/README.md

 - Change to Class V: Change the Secondary to Class V

+**HZCO Fudge** Amount of leeway, in Orbit#s from 0.00 to 1.00, when determining if an HZCO is considered to be valid, i.e. within the Min and Max Allowed Orbit#s of a star.

 **Planets: Cumulative Orbital Variance** If checked, each planetary orbit will be calculated from the previous orbit, rather than from a fixed value of one spread per planet.

 **Planets: Per-Star Baseline Numbers** Determine the Baseline Number, Baseline Orbit#, and Spread for each star separately; the primary star groups (i.e. A, AB, ABC, and ABCD) always use the system-wide values.